TokenMarketNet/sto/docs/source/command-line-reference.rst

-     issue                    Issue out a new security token. issue-logs               Print out transactions of for tokens issued in the past. kyc-deploy               Deploys Kyc contract to desired ethereum network. kyc-manage               Whitelist a address in KYC smart contract. payout-approve           approve tokens to the payout contract payout-deploy            Deploys PayoutContract to desired ethereum network network, ethereum-abi-file, ethereum-private-key, ethereum-node-url are required args payout-deposit           Fetch payment token (like GUSD) to the deployed PayoutContract
+     issue                    Issue out a new security token. issue-logs               Print out transactions of for tokens issued in the past. kyc-deploy               Deploys Kyc contract to desired ethereum network. kyc-manage               Whitelist an address in KYC smart contract. payout-approve           approve tokens to the payout contract payout-deploy            Deploys PayoutContract to desired ethereum network network, ethereum-abi-file, ethereum-private-key, ethereum-node-url are required args payout-deposit           Fetch payment token (like GUSD) to the deployed PayoutContract